zenml-io/zenml/docs/book/features/materializers.md

 ```

 Above you can see the basic definition of the `BaseMaterializer`.
 All other materializers inherit from this class, and
-this class defines the interface of all materializers.
+this class defines the interface for all materializers.

 Each materializer has an `artifact` object.
 The most important property of an `artifact` object is the `uri`.
 The
 `uri` is created by ZenML on pipeline run time and points to the directory of a file system (the artifact store).